Dell McGee

 Antonio Deleon "Dell" McGee (born September 7, 1973) is an American college football coach and former player.
 He is the head football coach for Georgia State University, a position he has held since 2024.
 He was the interim head football coach for the Georgia Southern Eagles in 2015.
 He played as a cornerback in the National Football League (NFL), and was selected in the fifth round of the 1996 NFL draft by the Arizona Cardinals.
 He was also a member of the Detroit Lions.

-In 2013, McGee was an analyst for the Auburn Tigers football team that made the National Championship Game.
 He was part of the Bulldogs' coaching staff that won the National Championship over Alabama in the 2021 season.
 The following year, he won another title when Georgia defeated TCU in the 2023 College Football Playoff National Championship.

+On February 23, 2024, Georgia State hired McGee as head coach.

+Has one son, Austin, a member of the Panthers football team who signed with Georgia State in December 2023.